-Conditionally to the current configuration $(g_{n}(\u_1),\ldots,g_{n}(\u_k), H_{n})$, the next lemma exhibits deterministic regions avoiding the history set $H_{n}$.
+Conditional on the current configuration $(g_{n}(\u_1),\ldots,g_{n}(\u_k), H_{n})$, the next lemma exhibits deterministic regions avoiding the history set $H_{n}$.
 Such regions are unexplored yet and will allow us to control how the history set grows (see Lemma \ref{lem:IncreaseLn}).
-Notice that Baccelli and Bordenave used in \cite[Lemma 4.2]{BB07} a similar geometric argument, but which was false.
-Actually, it is impossible to exhibit a cone, with a positive and deterministic angle and with apex the moving vertex $W_n^{\text{move}}$, which almost surely avoids the history set $H_n$.
-To get such property, the cone has to be pushed upward and this is what we do with $g^{\uparrow,l}_n$.
+Notice that Baccelli and Bordenave used in \cite[Lemma 4.2]{BB07} a similar geometric argument, which is false.
+Actually, it is impossible to exhibit a cone, with a positive and deterministic angle and with apex at the moving vertex $W_n^{\text{move}}$, which almost surely avoids the history set $H_n$.
+To get such a property, the cone has to be pushed upward and this is what we do with $g^{\uparrow,l}_n$.